NIGERIA

 Country statistics

-Inflation has led to a rise in the cost of building materials and many new houses are unaffordable and stand empty on previously inhabited land (Reuters, 2021).
+Inflation also led to a rise in the cost of building materials and many new houses are unaffordable and stand empty on previously inhabited land (Reuters, 2021).